elminsterrr/react-js-password-assistant/README.md

 # react-js-password-assistant

-Your password assistant.

 You can see it live here: [Heroku](https://react-js-password-assistant.herokuapp.com/)

 ## Features

 I created it for some banks websites where while logging they ask you to give the first letter of your password, then, for example, fourth, then seventh etc.
 I was tired of counting this by myself so I've created a password assistant.

 This app does not send anything outside and all calculations are made inside your bowser.

 ## Getting Started